LBPHacker/R216/manual.md

 ```

 `recv` checks if the Raw Data bit is set on the virtual I/O port whose number
 matches the value in the secondary operand.
-If it isn't, the carry flag is set.
+If it isn't, the carry flag is
-If it is, the carry flag is cleared and the data visible on the port is stored
+cleared.
+If it is, the carry flag is set and the data visible on the port is
-in the primary operand.
-Other flags are updated according to the value read, or
+stored in the primary operand.
+Other flags are updated according to the value
-are undefined if no value is read.
+read, or are undefined if no value is read.

 The R2 may not detect the raw data being sent if it's checking the Raw Data bit
 out of phase with the peripheral on the other end of the port.
 [Read this][581]